I. Why is it

 The sports equipment is kept in that same 'room', out behind the barn, where the wind

-can't lift the inflatable boat and blow it around.
-There is one inflatable boat, with paddles and
+can't lift the equipment and blow it around.
+There are four kayaks, with paddles and

 life vests.
 There is also a beige deck box with many games including

 croquet, badminton, volleyball and rope toss.
 Use of all of these is

 can we walk and hike and enjoy Maine's natural beauty?